-New Zealand urges tourists to care for environment
+Come see forests and peaks, but clean up, New Zealand says

-WELLINGTON, New Zealand (AP) — With concerns rising about the impact of tourism on the environment, New Zealand on Thursday launched a new campaign to get visitors to dispose of their litter in bins and otherwise take care of their surroundings.
+WELLINGTON, New Zealand (AP) — Tourists flock to New Zealand to see its mossy forests, bubbling mud pools and imperious mountains.
+But with the garbage they leave behind threatening to ruin the experience for everyone, the country on Thursday launched a new campaign to get visitors to toss their litter in bins and otherwise take care of their surroundings.

-Tourists flying on national carrier Air New Zealand will see a 2-minute video showcasing some of the country’s stunning scenery and telling them that everybody traveling there has a responsibility to look after it.
+Tourists flying on national carrier Air New Zealand will see a 2-minute video showcasing some of the country’s stunning scenery and telling them that everybody traveling to the country should look after it.

 The campaign centers on a new concept, the “Tiaki Promise.”
 Tiaki is an indigenous Maori word meaning to protect or care for.
-Tourism industry and government groups are promoting the campaign.
+Tourism industry and government groups are also promoting the campaign.

-Tourism has boomed in recent years and now rivals the dairy industry as New Zealand’s largest source of foreign income.
-About 3.8 million tourists visited over the past year.
+“New Zealand is our home.
+It is precious.
+Everyone who lives and travels here has a responsibility to look after it,” a voiceover says on the video, adding that “While traveling in New Zealand, follow the Tiaki Promise.”

 Most Read Business Stories